-The NIST/UL Workshop on Photovoltaic Materials Durability will feature invited technical presentations and panel discussions.
-This event will provide a forum for the exchange of research, innovation and methodology for participants ranging from material suppliers, module manufacturers, testing and certification companies to universities and national laboratories.
-It will also offer a platform to spark new collaborations and align goals between relevant stakeholders.
-Attendees will not only hear about advanced lifetime test methods, but will also have an opportunity to engage in open discussions on how to convert advanced research to consensus standards development.
+The NIST/UL Workshop on Photovoltaic Materials Durability featured invited technical presentations and panel discussions.
+This event provided a forum for the exchange of research, innovation and methodology for participants ranging from material suppliers, module manufacturers, testing and certification companies to universities and national laboratories.
+It also offered a platform to spark new collaborations and align goals between relevant stakeholders.
+Attendees not only heard about advanced lifetime test methods, but also had an opportunity to engage in open discussions on how to convert advanced research to consensus standards development.

 Session 3: Extreme Weather Impact and Post-disaster Investigation